SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 Format | Digital and adaptive | Paper and digital options |

-Test Duration | Around 2 hours 14 mins | Around 3 hours |
+Duration | Around 2 hours 14 mins | Around 2 hours 55 mins |

-Math Calculator | Yes, for all questions | Yes, always |
+Calculator | Yes, for all math questions | Permitted on Math section |

-Scoring | 400–1600 | 1–36 per section |
+Scoring | 400–1600 | 1–36 composite |

-Choose the SAT Test if you
+Choose the SAT if you:

 Prefer reasoning-based reading and writing.

-Are comfortable with algebra and data analysis.
+Are comfortable with SAT algebra questions and data analysis.

 Want a shorter test with fewer sections.

-Choose the ACT Exams if you:
+Choose the ACT if you:

 Excel at science and interpreting charts.